 What type of meditation do you practise ?

 The Serene Reflection Meditation tradition (Japanese: Soto Zen; Chinese: Ts’ao-Tung Ch’an) emphasises integrating meditation with our ordinary daily life – finding the heart of compassion, love and wisdom in mindful daily living.
 It is the longest-lived current Zen tradition.
-Our form of meditation practice, known as Zazen or Serene Reflection Meditation, (Japanese: ‘shikan-taza’), is straightforward, and is the foundation through which we can experience the deepest Truth directly for ourselves.
+Our form of meditation practice, known as Zazen or Serene Reflection Meditation, (Japanese: ‘shikan-taza’), is straightforward and accessible, and is the foundation through which we can experience the deepest Truth directly for ourselves.
 We learn to sit still with an open and alert mind, accepting thoughts and feelings that arise, without judging them.

 The header image on each page is of a dewdrop on a lotus leaf.